zhenjia2017/TEQUILA/results/README-result.md

-These are six JSON files used for evaluation as following.
+There are six JSON files used for evaluation as following.

 ### Basic result json file
 Question and answer are provided.